ToriClient/Tori-Client-Bug-Tracker/README.md

 # Official Tori Client Bug Tracker
 Found something that isn't supposed to happen or want to request something be done differently, or even request something completely new?!
 You're in the right place!
-Head on over to the Issues tab and let us know what's on your mind, and we'll get back to you as soon as we can!
+Head on over to the Issues tab and let us know what's going on, and we'll get back to you as soon as we can!

 **NOTE:** We will not address your issue or request if you don't give any details.
 See the FAQ for examples of issues we'll ignore.
 [Here's a good article on how to write a good report.](https://sifterapp.com/blog/2012/08/tips-for-effectively-reporting-bugs-and-issues/)